nathanielvarona/pritunl-client-github-action/README.md

 ## Working with a Pritunl File.

-Pritunl Client CLI won't allow loading profiles from `.ovpn,` and GitHub Actions don't have a feature to upload binary files such as `.tar` for the Secrets.
+Pritunl Client CLI won't allow loading profiles from `.ovpn` file, and GitHub Actions don't have a feature to upload binary files such as `.tar` for the Secrets.

-To store Pritunl Profile to GitHub Secrets, maintaining the state of the `tar` file, we need to convert it to `base64`.
-Here are the steps.
+To store Pritunl Profile to GitHub Secrets, maintaining the state of the `tar` binary file, we need to convert it to `base64` file format.

+_Here are the steps:_

 ### 1. Convert your Pritunl Profile File from `tar` binary to `base64` data format.